Assistance Animals on Campus

 Service Animals on Campus

-Service animals are generally permitted to accompany people with disabilities on all university properties where students, faculty, staff, and visitors are allowed, in buildings/facilities.
-A service animal’s access to certain areas on campus may need to be limited should the service animal’s presence create an undue hardship to the university.
+Service animals are permitted to accompany people with disabilities on all university properties where students, faculty, staff, and visitors are generally allowed to go.
+A service animal’s access to certain areas on campus may need to be limited where the service animal's presence may cause a fundamental alteration or undue hardship.
 See the section on Exceptions and Exclusions below.
 Any such circumstances will be reviewed by SDR (for students and visitors) or UHR ER/LR (for employees) on a case-by-case basis.

 All service animals must be housebroken (i.e., trained so that it controls its waste elimination, absent illness or accident) and must be kept under control by a harness, leash, or other tether unless the person is unable to hold those, or such use would interfere with the service animal's performance of work or tasks.
 In such instances, the service animal must be kept under control by voice, signals, or other effective means.

-Students needing a service animal are encouraged to work with Student Disability Resources (SDR) prior to bringing the service animal to campus to ensure reasonable accommodations are appropriately provided to the student.
+Students needing a service animal are encouraged to work with Student Accessibility Services (SAS) prior to bringing the service animal to campus to ensure reasonable accommodations are appropriately provided to the student.
 Students wishing to have their service animal reside with them in university housing will need to comply with this policy and the ‘Procedures and Guidance’ reference (see Resources below).

 Faculty and staff (or applicants for employment positions) needing a service animal are encouraged to contact UHR ER/LR prior to bringing the service animal to campus to ensure the disability accommodation request process is followed and reasonable accommodations are appropriately provided to the employee or applicant.